-1.10 Fire and Tornado Drills:
+1.10 Fire, Tornado, and Lockdown Drills:

 In compliance with state laws, ChiArts will hold fire and tornado drills at mandated intervals.
 The purpose of drills is to ensure a speedy and orderly evacuation of the building or rooms in case of fire or other life-threatening emergencies.
+ChiArts annually conducts a lockdown drill in cooperation with the Chicago Police Department.